 Do not use Dermal fillers if you are pregnant, breast feeding or bruise easily.
 If you’re unsure of your suitability our doctors will advice you further at the consultation.

-Restylane is the world’s most tried and tested HA dermal filler available today.
-It is the benchmark for clinical excellence in its field.
-Its safety and effect are clinically proven and supported by extensive clinical data.
-Restylane has been used for over 15 years and in more than 15 million treatments world wide.
-Research and development is continuous.
+At Thérapie Clinic we use the world’s most tried and tested HA dermal fillers available on the market.
+Its safety and effects are clinically proven and supported by extensive clinical data.
+Our dermal fillers have been used for over 15 years and in more than 15 million treatments world wide.
 Your doctor will give you more information during your consultation.

 One of the great advantages of Dermal Fillers is that the effects are long lasting but not permanent.
 Duration depends on many factors, such as the individual’s skin type, lifestyle and age.
 After the initial treatment, follow-up sessions are normally recommended around every 6 to 12 months depending on the individual and the treatment.
 A treatment of the lips lasts about 6 months.
 Your doctor will give you more information during your consultation.